 Many users are eagerly waiting for it.
-And with today’s great news of TablePress reaching 8 million downloads, it’s my great pleasure to announce that TablePress 2.0 is just around the corner.
+And with today’s great news of TablePress reaching 8 million downloads, it’s my great pleasure to announce that TablePress 2.0 is coming up soon.
 This major update will ship with some nice new features and useful enhancements.

 8 million downloads